 - Kefir Nog.
 Raw homegrown egg yolks + kefir + nutmeg + vanilla + sweetener = awesome.

 - Cinnamon Kefir.
 My boys love a light sprinkling of cinnamon in their kefir.
-They don’t even ask for a sweetener!
+They don’t even ask for a sweetener! (where to buy authentic, fresh, out-of-this world cinnamon)

 And, of course, there are hundreds of ways to use the stuff besides a sweet drink – salad dressing, dip, spread, soaked muesli, you name it.